devgulati91/mashup/README.md

 *Usage
 *License

-Features
+Features/n
-Generate a mashup of songs based on user input
+Generate a mashup of songs based on user input/n
-User can input the name of the celebrity whose songs they want in the mashup User can input the number of songs they want in the mashup User can input the duration of each song
+User can input the name of the celebrity whose songs they want in the mashup/n User can input the number of songs they want in the mashup/n User can input the duration of each song/n
-Generated mashup is sent to the email ID provided by the user
+Generated mashup is sent to the email ID provided by the user/n

-Technologies Used
+Technologies Used/n
-Python
+Python/n
-Pandas
+Pandas/n
 Numpy
 FFMPEG
 Streamlit